jithinmts/radio_player/README.md

 # radio_player

-A flutter plugin to play streaming audio content.
+A Flutter plugin to play streaming audio content.